muarshad01/LLM/Notes/lecture01_notes.md

 * My name is __Dr.
 Raj Dander__.
 I graduated from IIT Madras with a BTech in ME in 2017.
 After that, I did my PhD from the MIT.
 I graduated from MIT with a PhD in ML in 2022.
 Since then, I've come back to India and we are all on a __mission to basically make AI accessible to everyone.__
 *
 #### YouTube Channel
 * At [Vizura](https://www.youtube.com/@vizuara), which is our YouTube channel, we have made several playlists now on ML on DL.
-The main approach or the philosophy, which we really follow, when we teach, is to __teach everything from the basics__, i.e., not to assume anything.
-Teach you the __nuts and bolts__ of every single concept.
+* The main approach or the philosophy, which we really follow when we teach is to __teach everything from the basics__, i.e., not to assume anything.
+* Teach you the __nuts and bolts__ of every single concept.

 ## LLM and GenAI
 * We all know that __LLM and GenAI__ are transforming everything around us.
 But many people when they are learning about this field are making __one common mistake__: they directly-switch to the applications, they directly-run some [Google Colab](https://colab.research.google.com/).
 They follow some YouTube video and directly-run a code.
 But very few people really know: